Phoenix Area Knee Pain Treatment & Rehabilitation

 A runner holding his knee in pain.

-The knee joint is one of the most commonly injured body parts.
-Many of us experience it at some form, and many of us have decided to ignore it to see if it would go away.
+The knee joint is one of the most commonly injured body parts and a common source of joint pain.
+Many of us experience it in some form, and many of us have decided to ignore it to see if it would go away.
 Sometimes, however, it won’t and it turns out that we will actually need to take action to return to the level of activity we would prefer.

 The trouble with having a knee issue is twofold: